 How to write UX copy that makes your product a joy to use

 Study a speaker on stage.
 A bad speaker passively dumps information on their audience, more concerned with hitting their Keynote bullets than connecting with the crowd.
-A good speaker delights and inspires their audience.
-At the end of their talk, people feel ready to jump out of their seat and take
+A good speaker delights and inspires.
+At the end of their talk, people feel ready to jump out of their seat and take action.

 Good UX copy is like a good speaker.
 It makes its users feel lighter, encouraged and capable.
 So to write UX copy that moves your users, similar principles apply.